mariostawdros/egain-chatbot/README.md

  - Built a loading state that shows animated dots while waiting
  - Displayed the bot’s response once received, with formatting for readability

 My goal was to keep the project simple, realistic, and clean.
 I wanted the chatbot to feel like something you might actually find on a real website.
-That’s why I avoided using libraries or frameworks — to show that even without them, you can build something responsive, modern, and interactive.
+That’s why I avoided using libraries or frameworks which would show that even without them, you can build something responsive, modern, and interactive.

 By using just the essentials (HTML, CSS, JS + OpenAI), I was able to focus on writing clear logic, building a smooth user experience, and formatting conversations to look great.
 I think this shows both design thinking and technical ability, which is exactly what I wanted this internship project to reflect.